 An essential component of quality of life is being treated with dignity and respect.
 Minnesota is committed to supporting people through the use of positive practices, and prohibitions on use of aversive and restrictive procedures.
+There is no evidence that using restraint or seclusion is effective in reducing the occurrence of the problem behaviors that frequently precipitate the use of such techniques.
+There is strong evidence that positive approaches and planning that builds on the strengths and interests of the person are effective.
 Implementation of this vision will require a culture change throughout the service system, reinforcing positive skills and practices and replacing practices which may cause physical, emotional, or psychological pain or distress.
 This new culture and standards to evaluate it will include: